Infection Definitions

 1. Vast Submerged Portion:

-- Represent latent, inapparent, presymptomatic & undiagnosed cases
+- Represent latent, inapparent, presymptomatic, and undiagnosed cases

-- It is an important part as many inapparent infections can be transmitted & can produce disease in others
+- The Vast Submerged Portion is an important part as many inapparent infections can be transmitted and can produce disease in others

-2. Water Line: It represents the demarcation between apparent & inapparent disease
+2. Water Line: Water Line represents the demarcation between apparent & inapparent disease

 Question 5.
 Sullivan index.